josephholsten/mongodb-cookbook/README.md

 ## 10gen repository

 Adds the stable [10gen repo](http://www.mongodb.org/downloads#packages) for the corresponding platform.
 Currently only implemented for the Debian and Ubuntu repository.
+Does not work for Ubuntu 10.04 (Lucid).

 Usage: just add `recipe[mongodb::10gen_repo]` to the node run_list *before* any other MongoDB recipe, and the mongodb-10gen **stable** packages will be installed instead of the distribution default.